mel-project/little-book-of-mil/src/chapter_3.md

 (set-let ([var expr]) [statement])
 ```

+#### Language Comments
-Also notice that set! does not expect a memory location, but instead a valid
+Notice that set! does not expect a memory location, but instead a valid
 variable.
 This is an ergonomic design decision in Mil to block arbitrary memory
 re-writing.
 It is possible in the future that Mil will need more
 power/flexibility here, and raw memory setting could be enabled to make